NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 For example; Statistics in Coal production and consumption are not provided in Factbook.
 This seems to me a curious oversite because world electric and steel production is very reliant upon coal.
 Coal usage statistics are available from third party sources and am considering supplementing CIAF data with these third-party data sources.

+Note however that Electricity from Fossil fuels statistic includes electric production from coal.

+"Electricity - from fossil fuels Electricity - from fossil fuels field listing This entry measures the capacity of plants that generate electricity by burning fossil fuels (such as coal, petroleum products, and natural gas), expressed as a share of the country's total generating capacity."

 Purpose/Hypothesis
 -
 Always consider the source and motives of intelligence.
 For example, "Journalism" usually starts from the story the editor wants to tell and works backwards to find "evidence/facts" that support that narrative.
 If the journalist and editor have integrity, they will change their story to reflect facts and not ignore facts that don't support their story.
 This is a reason ACTUAL intelligence is often a secret, in order to figure out what is going on away from political influences.